-13.8 Paid Work Experience
+14.8 Paid Work Experience

 Term-time employment is not permitted, except under exceptional circumstances and in consultation with your tutor and senior tutor.
 During vacations you will be required to complete academic work and this should take priority over other commitments.
 However, work experience placements may be sourced with help from the Department and the University Career's Service.
-See Section 20 for further details.
+See Section 21 for further details.

-14 Other activities
+15 Other activities

-14.1 The Industrial Tour
+15.1 The Industrial Tour

 As mentioned previously, the JCCU arranges an industrial tour during the Easter vacation.
-Recent destinations have included Japan, California, The Netherlands, Italy, Poland, Canada, Sweden and the most recent tour was to China.
+Recent destinations have included The Netherlands, Italy, Poland, Canada, Sweden, China and the most recent tour was to the south of France.
 All of these tours were very enjoyable, as well as being extremely valuable in terms of the scientific and technical experience gained.
 The Department is keen to encourage further such initiatives.
 Suggestions should be made via the JCCU.
 Reports and photographs from recent industrial tours can be viewed at www.materials.ox.ac.uk/teaching/tour.html.

-14.2 Industrial Visits
+15.2 Industrial Visits